pharaofranz/ftsky_school_vlbi_2025/index.md

 ### Preliminary steps
-- to get the JIVE pipeline tables into casa; i.e. append the system temperature tables to the fitsidi files and also create a case-ready flag table.
+- to get the JIVE pipeline tables into casa; i.e. append the system temperature tables to the fitsidi files and also create a `casa`-ready flag table.

 ```python
 run -i -e './add-jive-tables.py'